NISQ-friendly measurement-based quantum clustering algorithms: Quantum Clustering Algorithms

 \subsubsection{Deciding the boundaries}

-We have $n$ number of qubits to encode the distances and we need to make $m$ number of clusters, then the ancillae we require for the task are roughly $(log_2m) +1$.
-The boundary of each cluster is determined by the inputs $n$ and $m$, If the clusters formed are $m$, then the upper and lower limit of each cluster $t$ is given in the following way.
-The $t^{th}$ cluster is represented by its binary equivalent number $\{t_{m-1}...t_1t_0\}$ and the bitstring that encodes the distance d is represented as $\{d_{n-1}...d_1d_0\}$ where $t_i, d_k \in \{0,1\}$ and $m-1 \leq i \leq 0$, $n-1 \leq k \leq 0$.
+The boundary of each cluster is determined by the number of qubits required for representing the distances and the number of qubits required for clustering.
+If we consider $k$ clusters to be formed and the distance statevector requires $d$ qubits for the representation, then the upper and lower limit of each cluster $t$ can be explicitly found.
+Say, the $t^{th}$ cluster is represented by its binary equivalent number $\{t_{k-1}...t_1t_0\}$ and the bit-string that encodes the distance between the center and the cluster $d^t$, is represented as $\{d_{n-1}...d_1d_0\}$ where $t_i, d_k \in \{0,1\}$ and $k-1 \leq i \leq 0$, $n-1 \leq k \leq 0$.
 The upper limit for cluster $t$ is given by

 and the lower limit is given by